David0tt/DeepGTAV/Readme.md

 DeepGTAV was built using MS Visual Studio 2017 and I recommend to also use it to circumvent compatability issues.

+[] TODO this is currently not up to date!

 1. clone this repository
 2. TODO get all requirements for DeepGTAV-PreSIL and copy them to this